 To access worksheet-level format settings, select the Format menu, then choose the part of the view, such as Font or Border, that you want to format.

 If you're working in Tableau Server or Tableau Cloud, select Format and then choose the element you want to format from the menu.
 You can choose to format the Individual Title, Caption, Legends, Filters and Sets, Highlighters, and Parameters.
 You can also Clear Worksheet Formatting in the Format menu.

 If you're working in Tableau Desktop, select Format > Font.
 A Format Font control pane will open.
 This control pane will let you customize the text in the view.

 Editing the font at the worksheet level applies the changes you make to all text fields in view except the Header and Tooltip fields.

 Note:Tableau treats Worksheet formatting as a new default, and any changes to any other fields (such as Title, Pane, or Header) will overwrite the Worksheet format.

-Adjusting the font here will effect the pane view, which is where Tableau displays the results of your visualizations.
+Adjusting the font here will affect the pane view, which is where Tableau displays the results of your visualizations.

 Select this option to adjust font for the headers in your view.
 Headers display the dimensions used in your viz.

 Select this formatting option to quickly adjust the appearance of the Title.
-For more information, see Edit worksheet titles, captions, and legend titles
+For more information, see Format Text